 Can dogs scratch laminate floors?
-By its very nature and construction, laminate flooring products such as Swiss Krono USA’s Designer Floor Planks are durable and able to withstand scratches from even the biggest dogs.
+By its very nature and construction, laminate flooring products such as Swiss Krono USA’s American Concepts are durable and able to withstand scratches from even the biggest dogs.
 Sometimes scratches happen, however, so if and when they do happen you’ll want to use a laminate floor repair kit.

 How to erase dog tracks from your laminate floors